eQosys/QINP/docs/compiler.md

  - -p, --platform

-   Specifies the target platform. (unix, windows, macos) Only unix is supported for now.
+   Specifies the target platform. (linux, windows, macos) Only linux is supported for now.